jameshfisher/jameshfisher.com/_posts/2020-10-22-why-is-my-webgl-texture-upside-down.md

 ---
-title: "Why is my WebGL texture upside-down?"
+title: Why is my WebGL texture upside-down?
-tags: ["programming", "webgl"]
+tags:
+  - programming
+  - webgl
 ---

 To get a texture into your WebGL program,